lulu98/retro_games/tetris/README.md

 <p align="center"><img alt="tetris screenshot" src="assets/images/screenshot_tetris.png"></p>

 ## Description
-You can play the classic game of tetris.
+You can play the classic game of <a href="https://en.wikipedia.org/wiki/Tetris">Tetris</a>.
 After playing, your score will saved in a database.

 ## Sources
 ### Audio